 Tilling the soil can inhibit their activity and prevent them from inflicting significant damage on your garden.
-The best times of the year are mid-fall and early spring in order to ensure eggs laid during summer and those meant to hatch soon are both affected.
+The best times of the year are mid-fall and early spring in order to ensure eggs are laid during summer and those meant to hatch soon are both affected.
 Because they prefer areas with dense growth encouraging the presence of birds can also serve as a deterrent to them.

 #9 Geometric Tortoise

 This tortoise, endemic to South Africa’s Cape Province, is a grass specialist.
 Indeed, the starry pattern of its domed shell probably evolved to camouflage it as it moves through the grasses it eats for food.
-Found in a shrubby habitat called the renosterveld, this tortoise likes to restrict itself to such grasses as red oat grass, Bermuda grass, Briza maxima and Pentaschistis curvifolia which is also native to the Cape Province.
+Found in a shrubby habitat called the renosterveld, this tortoise likes to restrict itself to such grasses as red oat grass, Bermuda grass, Briza maxima, and Pentaschistis curvifolia which is also native to the Cape Province.
 The tortoise eats by grabbing the plant with its mouth and simply ripping it out of the ground, so it avoids tough plants that are hard to dig up.

 #8 Grass Skipper Caterpillars

-While other moths and butterfly caterpillars chow down on such fancy plants as viburnum, milkweed, blueberry, blackberry, sassafras, witch hazel and wild and domesticated crucifers, the caterpillars of these plain little butterflies with their clubbed antennae eat grasses.
+While other moths and butterfly caterpillars chow down on such fancy plants as viburnum, milkweed, blueberry, blackberry, sassafras, witch hazel, and wild and domesticated crucifers, the caterpillars of these plain little butterflies with their clubbed antennae eat grasses.
 The caterpillars themselves are not showy, with prominent heads and simple green or brown bodies.
-They graze upon bluegrass, rice cutgrass, bent grass, timothy, orchard grass, love grass and purple top.
+They graze upon bluegrass, rice cutgrass, bent grass, timothy, orchard grass, love grass, and purple top.

 #7 Canada Goose

-This large goose, familiar to most people through its brown body and its black neck and head with the white cheek patches that meet under the throat, are native to North America.
+This large goose, familiar to most people through its brown body and its black neck and head with the white cheek patches that meet under the throat, is native to North America.
 They don’t restrict themselves to grasses but do graze, especially during the warmer months.
 Like the geometric tortoise, they grab the blade of grass in their beak and pull it up.
 That way they eat not just the blades and stems but the roots.
 When the grass produces seeds, the geese eat that as well.